+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 Since you do not need to send your original passport along with your Naturalisation form, you can travel abroad freely while your case is processed.

 You cannot track your application status online.
-Nevertheless, you can get in touch with the UKVI either by email or over the phone to enquire about the status of your request at any time.
+Nevertheless, you can contact UKVI by email or phone to check the status of your request at any time.

 You can apply to give up and renounce your British citizenship or status.
 For instance, you might wish to do this to become a citizen of another country that does not allow dual nationality.
 On the other hand, it must be noted that, if you wish to register as a national of a country that allows dual citizenship, you do not need to renounce status in the UK.